xformation/xformation-book/chapter1/usecases/everything-software-defined/azure-container-cluster.md

 Alternate Flows:

-6A1: The user select AWS native ECS cluster option.The system will present the following configuration options:
+6A1: The user select kubernetes cluster option.The system will present the following configuration options:

-1. The machine template to be used in ECS cluster.
+1. The machine template to be used in kubernetes cluster.
-2. Associate EFS  shared filesystem or not
+2. Associate   shared filesystem or not
 3. Create cluster with Auxiliary services
 4. The use case continues